-89th Tucson Rodeo Days and Parade 2014
+91st Tucson Rodeo Days and Parade 2016

 Every year since 1925, the Tucson Rodeo attracts tens of thousands of locals and visitors from all over the world to the Tucson Rodeo Grounds.

 As one of the top 25 rodeos on the Professional Rodeo Cowboys Association (PRCA) calendar, the Tucson Rodeo attracts the sport’s current and former world champions, all vying for a share of tens of thousands of dollars in prize money.

-Tucson Rodeo Special Events
+Tucson Rodeo Related Events

 The Tucson Rodeo Parade

 La Fiesta de los Vaqueros is hosted by the nonprofit Tucson Rodeo and Tucson Rodeo Parade Committees.
 A portion of the rodeo proceeds benefits community groups including the University of Arizona Foundation scholarship fund and local Lion’s and Rotary Clubs.
 Read more about the Tucson Rodeo Parade.

 Tucson Rodeo Parade Museum

 The Tucson Rodeo Parade Museum is open January 2 through April 6, 2013 with new exhibits, ADA access and updated bathroom facilities.
 Walk among over 125 horse-drawn vehicles and the great displays featuring life as it was in late-1800 Tucson.
 More information on the Tucson Rodeo Parade Museum.

 Tucson Rodeo Location/Offices